thatmlopsguy/thatmlopsguy.github.io/content/colophon.md

 ## 📮 Comments

-I don't like comments section on personal webpages or blogs and even if they works as expected, creates another maintenance burden for owner.
-So, no comments section but you can always [contact me]() to share your thoughts.
+I don't like comments section on personal webpages or blogs and even if they works as expected, creates another maintenance burden for the owner.
+So, no comments section but you can always [contact me](contact.md) to share your thoughts.